alchemyplatform/aa-sdk/site/smart-accounts/signers/choosing-a-signer.md

   - Social Logins: sign up for a smart account with Google, Facebook, or other social logins.
   - Passkeys: sign up for a smart account secured by a passkey (e.g. fingerprint or Face ID) stored on-device.
   - Self Custodial Wallet: sign up for a smart account using a self-custodial wallet such as MetaMask or Ledger.
-- **Availability:** If the signer service provider goes down, will users be able to sign transactions?
+- **Availability:** If the Signer service provider goes down, will users be able to sign transactions?
-- **Key Export:** Does the signer allow the end user to export their private key?
+- **Key Export:** Does the Signer allow the end user to export their private key?
 Can the user initiate an export even if the service provider has gone down?
 This is an important factor to ensure the user retains control of their assets no matter what happens to the service provider.
-- **Key Recovery**: If the user forgets their password or loses their passkey, what recovery methods does the signer provide?
+- **Key Recovery**: If the user forgets their password or loses their passkey, what recovery methods does the Signer provide?
 If the provider stores a backup copy of the private key or MPC key shares, where are those backups stored and who has access to them?

 ## Types of Signers